bikaylee/Jump-Jump/docs/status.md

 Since the reinforcement learning algorithm is only partially deployed.
 Currently, we don’t have an accurate measurement of the quantitative values.
 We thus do not have any graphs to showcase.
 However, the environmental feedback such as rewards has been established.
 The agent receives +1 after landing on the non-center block.
 Landing on the center block rewards the agent with +5.
 And falling to lava will deduct the reward score by 10.
 Earning a positive score at the end of the mission signifies that the agent has either reached at least 10 blocks or has reached at least a center block without failing.
 In addition to gain a further comprehension of the agent’s learning process, we plan to plot its chosen velocities of each state to see how well it is learning and to prevent overfitting.
 The rewards are subject to be changed.<br>

 #### Qualitative
 As for qualitative evaluation, the simplest method to examine the overall quality of the project is to watch the agent’s movement and achievement.
 By watching the movements of the agent, we can make assumptions about whether the agent is choosing movements at random or it is advancing itself.
-By seeing how far the agent can make us an intuitive conclusion of the performance of the agent.<br>
+By seeing how far the agent can make us an intuitive conclusion of the performance of the agent.<br><br>

 ### Remaining Goals and Challenges

+<br><br>

 ### Resources Used